GoddessDianaPub/keda-azure-service_bus-key_vault/README.md

 - helm install keda kedacore/keda --namespace keda --create-namespace

 kubectl apply -f filename --namespace namespace

+- You can create resources and use the secret with [azure service bus connection string](https://keda.sh/docs/2.10/concepts/authentication/#defining-secrets-and-config-maps-on-scaledobject)
+- More secure way is to create secret with azure key vault

 # Sending messages to service bus in order to check the HPA is working:
 https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dotnet-how-to-use-topics-subscriptions?tabs=connection-string#add-code-to-send-messages-to-the-topic